uc-cdis/data-portal/docs/portal_config.md

   "components": {
-    "appName": "Gen3 Generic Data Commons", // required; title of commons that appears on the homepage "homepageHref": "https://example.gen3.org/", // optional; link that the logo in header will pointing to "portalLogoAltText": "Gen3 Data Commons home", // required; descriptive alt text that states what text is in the logo and describes the function of the image.
-Do not use the phrase "links to".
-The form "[Logo Text] home" is appropriate.
-    "index": { // required; relates to the homepage "introduction": { // optional; text on homepage "heading": "", // optional; title of introduction
+    "appName": "Gen3 Generic Data Commons", // required; title of commons that appears on the homepage "homepageHref": "https://example.gen3.org/", // optional; link that the logo in header will pointing to "index": { // required; relates to the homepage "introduction": { // optional; text on homepage "heading": "", // optional; title of introduction